makeitlabs/ratt/firmware/yocto/README.md

 The Linux loop filesystem can be used to mount the four partitions of a RATT SD image (boot, rootfs1, rootfs2, and data).
 This allows exploration and modification of the contents of the SD image, which will be saved back to the monolithic SD image once unmounted.
 When the image is later copied to a physical SD card, those changes will persist.
 Generally speaking, only changes to the data partition should be made.
 This partition is intended to persist across Mender system updates, and is used to contain configuration information specific to that node.
 If you find you need to make changes to the contents of the root or boot partitions, it's generally more appropriately done as a recipe.
 And if you want to consistently apply changes to the data partition, it's most easily done as a template (see previous section).

-To make this process easier, I added some features to the `sdimg_util.sh` script.
-It makes mounting and unmounting loop filesystems easier.

 To get started, you first must create the mount points.

-     ~/ratt/firmware/yocto/scripts/sdimg_util.sh create
+     imgfeast create

 Once created, you may mount a previously created SD image using the following command:

-     ~/ratt/firmware/yocto/scripts/sdimg_util.sh mount
+     imgfeast mount

 You can then browse and manipulate the files contained in the image via the mount points in `/mnt/sdimg`.
 Once done, you must unmount the SD image using the command:

-     ~/ratt/firmware/yocto/scripts/sdimg_util.sh umount
+     imgfeast umount

 In particular, make sure you remember to unmount before doing another `bitbake` build.

 ### Re-apply the Templates to the SD Image

-The `sdimg_util.sh` script has a function to copy the template files to the mounted SD image, similar to how it happens in the bitbake process.
-This is useful for quickly updating the template files on an already-built SD image, without running the slower bitbake process.
+The `imgfeast` script has a function to copy the template files to the mounted SD image, similar to how it happens in the bitbake process.
+This is useful for quickly updating the template files on an already-built SD image, without running the slower bitbake process (~5 minutes).
 First mount the SD image, per instructions in the loop filesystem section.
 Then run the following commmand:

-    ~/ratt/firmware/yocto/scripts/sdimg_util.sh template
+    imgfeast template

 The script will check that the SD image is mounted before it copies.